Mihara/ffwn/README.md

 ## Usage: For the participants

-You want the contents of [form](form) directory to be installed into your Winlink client to create a message from a Winlink form.
+You want the contents of [form](form) directory (specifically, [form.zip](/Mihara/ffwn/releases/latest/download/ffwn.zip)) to be installed into your Winlink client to create a message from a Winlink form.
 The advantage of using the form is that the resulting message is guaranteed to be machine-readable, which saves hair on the net controller.
 If this is impossible (like when checking in with APRS) you will have to manually format the message:

 ```
 To: <net controller's callsign>